mvolkmann/blog/src/flutter.md

 )
 ```

-Another way to get fonts is use the {% aTarget
+Another way to get fonts is use the {% aTargetBlank
 "https://pub.dev/packages/google_fonts", "google_fonts" %} package.
 This provides over 1000 fonts.
 Instead of downloading each of the fonts, they are